SportBeep.com

 – Hawks top Sixers –

-The Atlanta Hawks beat the Philadelphia 76ers 142-134 in double-overtime to spoil Sixers’ big man Joel Embiid’s return from a nine-game injury absence.
+The Atlanta Hawks beat the Philadelphia 76ers 142-134 in double-overtime to spoil Sixers big man Joel Embiid’s return from a nine-game injury absence.
 It was tied 132-132 with 2:44 left in the second overtime when Atlanta’s Jalen Johnson drilled back-to-back three-pointers, and the Hawks held on for a fourth victory in five games.
-Johnson led the Hawks with 41 points and 14 rebounds, and Nickeil Alexander-Walker added 34 points.
+Johnson led the Hawks with 41 points and 14 rebounds, while Nickeil Alexander-Walker added 34 points.
 Tyrese Maxey scored 44 for Philadelphia, including a basket to force overtime, and Embiid added 18 points in his first game since November 8.

 Boston’s Payton Pritchard scored 42 points and Jaylen Brown delivered his fourth career triple-double with 19 points, 12 rebounds, and 11 assists as the Celtics edged the Cavaliers 117-115 in Cleveland.
-Pritchard scored six points in the last 90 seconds to help Boston hold off a late charge by Cleveland, who were led by 27 points from Evan Mobley, 21 from Darius Garland, and 18 from Donovan Mitchell.
+Pritchard scored six points in the last 90 seconds to help Boston hold off a late charge by Cleveland, who were led by 27 points from Evan Mobley, with 21 from Darius Garland and 18 from Donovan Mitchell.

 – Lakers top Pelicans –

+In Los Angeles, Luka Doncic scored 34 points, pulled down 12 rebounds, and handed out seven assists as the Lakers beat the New Orleans Pelicans 133-121 despite the absence of LeBron James, who was sidelined with a foot injury.
+Austin Reaves added 33 points for the Lakers, who scored 46 in the first quarter and never trailed.
 The New York Knicks were also buoyed by a big opening quarter, putting up 41 in the first in a 116-94 win over the Toronto Raptors.
 The Knicks saw a 24-point lead sliced to three midway through the third period before they steadied the ship to claim a fourth straight victory.
 Karl-Anthony Towns led the way with 22 points, and Josh Hart added 20 points and 12 rebounds.

 © 2024 AFP